History of Canadian foreign policy: Dominion of Canada: 1867-1914

-According to Carman Miller, Canada took a strong interest in the Boer war, 1899–1902, when the British with great difficulty suppressed the Boer movement in South Africa.
+According to Carman Miller, Canada took a strong interest in the Second Boer War, 1899–1902, when the British with great difficulty suppressed the Boer movement in South Africa.
 Support for the war was strong in the Anglophone community, as thousands of ambitious young men volunteered and fought.
 However, there was resistance in rural Canada, the labor movement, non-Anglican clergyman, and the large Irish Catholic community, as well as the smaller Dutch and German communities.
 Supporters saw an opportunity to assert that Canadian national identity was compatible with ties with the mother country.
 That alliance, they felt, would help protect them from American threats.
 Other supporters identified strongly with the pan-Britannic theme, cheering for "Queen and country!"
 The French Canadian community realized how different it was from Britannia, and began launching separatist movements.

 The first Canadian commercial representative abroad was John Short Larke.
 Larke became Canada's first trade commissioner following a successful trade delegation to Australia led by Canada's first Minister of Trade and Commerce, Mackenzie Bowell.

 The Alaska boundary dispute, simmering since the US purchased Alaska from Russia of 1867, became critical when gold was discovered in the Canadian Yukon during the late 1890s.
 Alaska controlled all the possible ports of entry.
 Canada argued its boundary included the port of Skagway, held by the U.S..
 The dispute went to arbitration in 1903, but the British delegate sided with the Americans, angering Canadians who felt the British had betrayed Canadian interests to curry favour with the U.S.

-In 1909, Prime Minister Sir Wilfrid Laurier reluctantly established a Department of External Affairs and the positions of Secretary and Under-Secretary of State for External Affairs, largely at the urging of the Governor-General Earl Grey and James Bryce, the British ambassador in Washington, who estimated that three-quarters of his embassy's time was devoted to Canadian-American matters.
+In 1909, Prime Minister Wilfrid Laurier reluctantly established a Department of External Affairs and the positions of Secretary and Under-Secretary of State for External Affairs, largely at the urging of the Governor-General Earl Grey and James Bryce, the British ambassador in Washington, who estimated that three-quarters of his embassy's time was devoted to Canadian-American matters.